 Lee Wake

-Associate
+Senior Associate

 Singapore

-Lee is an associate in our Singapore office.
+Lee is a senior associate in our Singapore office.
 He focuses on dispute resolution on major infrastructure and resources projects, with a particular focus on complex delay claims and delay analysis.
 His experience includes advising government and industry clients, as well as acting for owners, contractors, subcontractors and lenders to projects.
 Lee regularly advises on numerous dispute resolution mechanisms, including ICC and SIAC arbitrations, expert determinations, mediations, adjudications, and court proceedings.

 Clients have praised Lee for his “sound strategic judgement” and “technical ability, dedication and collegiality”, as well as having “a very good read on how Tribunals would react to arguments” and having “litigation in his blood”.